 This Plan advances the concept of accessibility to capture the relationship between land use and transportation.
-Accessibility considers how easy it is for people to get to their destinations.
+Accessibility considers how easy it is for people to get to the destinations.
 It is a broader goal than mobility, which is the ability to move people and goods through the city quickly.
-Accessibility includes mobility but also considers the total distance that must be traveled and the number of destinations within a certain distance.
+Accessibility considers the total distance that must be traveled and the number of destinations within a certain distance.